ArnoBost/Calculator-for-iOS/README.md

 * new **undo button** as an enhancement to the formerly backspace button: when there is no last digit to be deleted, the user can delete the last operation or operand from the program stack.

 **Extra Credit:**
 * enhanced **error handling**: now displaying an error message instead of a Zero-Number, when an error occured during run of the program (e.g. division by zero).
-It's a great enhancement of user experience, especially in combination with the new **undo feature** (see above).
+* It's a great enhancement of user experience, especially in combination with the new **undo feature** (see above).

 **Additional features on my own:**

 * new **logo images** for app.
 * new **golden background image** for the main calculator view.
 * new **1/x button** delivers functionality to calculate reversal numbers.
+* enhanced **error handling** by displaying a smiley in the history label, when an operand was missed by the last operation (instead of the formerly "0" in this situation).

 ## Features for Assignment 1 (RPN-Calculator)